gonchik/syntaxplugin/README.md

 *    {code:css|hide-linenum|title=general.css file from root folder}
 *    {code:sql|first-line=10}

-The JIRA Syntax Highlighter PlugIn is based on [[http://alexgorbatchev.com/SyntaxHighlighter|SyntaxHighligher by Alex Gorbatchev]].
+The JIRA Syntax Highlighter PlugIn is based on [SyntaxHighligher by Alex Gorbatchev](http://alexgorbatchev.com/SyntaxHighlighter).
 The plugin contains this JavaScript and CSS code plus some java classes for the integration into JIRA as a JIRA formatting macro plugin.

 JIRA Syntax Highlighter PlugIns is released under both MIT license and GNU General Public License (GPL) Version 3.